ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 - `delete`:    Delete a job.
 - `get`:    View details of a job.
-- `list`:    List all jobs in a workspace.
+- `list`:    List up to the last 5 jobs in a workspace.

 ---